 For those with permanent insurance policies, there is an option to collect what’s known as a cash value.
 Over time, a premium is paid where it goes directly into a cash value, giving policyholders a chance to take out loans or withdraw directly from them.

-There is also an option to choose a full surrender, in which case the policy is terminated, and policyholders can access their cash value.
+There is also an option to choose a full surrender, in which case the whole life policy is terminated, and policyholders can access their cash value.
 The only time that this cash value is subject to taxes is when policyholders withdraw, and the value is more than agreed upon by the initial contract.

 If there is any interest accumulated over time that beneficiaries receive upon the death of the policyholder, it is also subject to taxes and could wind up dragging the entire value down in the process.